 - Students work with software tools and data sets that are used by KPMG professionals.
 There’s a heavy emphasis on all forms of analytics (e.g. descriptive, diagnostic, predictive, and prescriptive).

 - Students participate in a spring semester/winter quarter internship and work full-time at KPMG after graduation.
 High performers have the chance to be promoted to Senior Associate after one year and to Manager after four years.

 Rutgers & AICPA

-Rutger’s Accounting Web (RAW) is the university’s center of accounting research.
+Rutgers’s Accounting Web (RAW) is the university’s center of accounting research.
 We bring it up because RAW is where you’ll find the Rutgers AICPA Data Analytics Research Initiative (RADAR), a joint project with the AICPA to integrate data analytics into the audit process.
-RADAR’s research has help to inform the AICPA Audit Data Analytics Guide.
+RADAR’s research has helped to inform the AICPA Audit Data Analytics Guide.

 On RAW, you’ll also find info on recent accounting research in data analytics & text analytics, links to big data development articles in AAA’s Accounting Horizons, and info on upcoming auditing conferences.

 Getting a Job in Accounting Analytics

 Inside Public Accounting (IPA) publishes annual rankings of the 100, 200, and 300 largest accounting firms in the United States.
 You can also look for jobs at: